johnconnor-sec/lazylink/test_vault/subdir/note3.md

-# Test Note in Subdir\n\nThis is content for search.
+# Test Note in Subdir

+This is content for search.